fu4303/portfolio-robkendal/posts/how-to-build-a-restful-node-js-api-server-using-json-files.md

 - The route has changed from `/users` to `/users/:id`.
 The `:id` portion is a variable parameter that we can append to our API URL.
 So, you could call `/users/4` which would match against this route if you used a PUT request – the accepted RESTful way of handling updates
 - We grab this `:id` value to help us find the correct user to edit using `req.params[id]`
-- Then we update the matching user from our users list by grabbing a JSON version of our request body – `JSON.parse(req.body.data)`
+- Then we update the matching user from our users list by grabbing a the `req.body` contents (again, you may need to get a JSON version of the request body in which case can you do this `JSON.parse(req.body.data)`)

 **Note,** we're not adding the extra complexity of validating the incoming data here.
 This is a **necessary part of production API development**, but for simplicities sake, we're trusting you to send the right data into the API request!